tiberlas/dotfiles/.config/nvim/readme.md

 In git conflict resolver press `\gj` for the right side or `\gf` for the left side.

 - `Gdiffsplit HEAD^` show file change of the previous commit
+- `Gdiff :0` show diff between current changes (SCREEN UP ARE NEW CHANGES)
+- `Gdiff ~3` show diff of tree commits behind
+- `Glogs` shows the list of commits and the diff files

 ## GitBlame